High-spin measurements in an arbitrary two-qudit state: Introduction

-For a two-qudit state $\rho _{d\times d}$ of an arbitrary dimension $d=2s+1\geq 2$, we introduce the notion of the spin-$s$ correlation matrix, which has dimension $3\times 3$ for all $s\geq 1/2$; establish its relation to the general correlation $(d^{2}-1)\times (d^{2}-1)$ matrix within the generalized Pauli representation and derive in terms of the spin-$s$ correlation matrix the explicit analytical expression for the maximal value of the CHSH expectation (\ref{0_0}) under spin-$s$ measurements in this state.
+For a state of two spin-$s$ qudits of dimension $d=2s+1\geq 2$, we introduce the notion of the spin-$s$ correlation matrix, which has dimension $3\times 3$ for all $s\geq \frac{1}{2}$; establish its relation to the general correlation $(d^{2}-1)\times(d^{2}-1)$ matrix of this state within the generalized Pauli representation and \emph{derive in terms of the spin-$s$ correlation matrix the explicit analytical expression for the maximum} $\Upsilon_{chsh}^{(spin-s)}(\rho_{d\times d})$ under local Alice and Bob spin-$s$ measurements.

-As an application of this general result, we specify this general expression for Alice and Bob spin-$s$ measurements in the two-qudit GHZ state, some nonseparable pure states and the two-qudit Werner state.
+As an application, we specify this general expression for Alice and Bob spin $s\geq \frac{1}{2}$ measurements in the two-qudit GHZ state, some nonseparable pure states and the two-qudit Werner state.
 We find that, under spin $s\geq 1$ measurements in each of these nonseparable states, including the maximally entangled one, the CHSH inequality is not violated.
-Moreover, unlike the case of spin $s=1/2$ measurements, where by (\ref{__8}), for a pure nonseparable two-qubit state $|\psi_{2\times 2}\rangle$, the CHSH inequality is violated and parameter $M_{hor}(|\psi _{2\times 2}\rangle )$ increases with a growth of its entanglement degree, the situation under spin $s\geq 1$ measurements is quite differently -- namely, for a pure two-qudit state with a higher degree of entanglement, its maximal CHSH expectation turns out to be less than for a pure two-qudit state with lower entanglement and even for a separable one.
+Moreover, unlike the case of spin $s=1/2$ measurements, where by (\ref{__8}), for every pure nonseparable two-qubit state $|\psi_{2\times 2}\rangle$, the CHSH inequality is violated and parameter $M_{hor}(|\psi _{2\times 2}\rangle )$ increases with a growth of the entanglement degree of this state, the situation under spin $s\geq 1$ measurements is quite different -- namely, for a pure two-qudit state with a higher degree of entanglement, its maximal CHSH expectation turns out to be less than for a pure two-qudit state with lower entanglement and even for a separable one.

-\section{The CHSH expectation under spin measurements}
+\section{The CHSH expectation under spin-$s$ measurements}